Anticoagulant rodenticides and biocides legislation

 Rodents can carry diseases that can harm people, cause damage to buildings and spoil foodstuffs; rodenticides are one of the methods of controlling rodents.
 However, there can also be potential risks to people and the environment from the use of anticoagulant rodenticide products.
 HSE is seeking to establish a transparent and consistent approach for applying risk mitigation measures when First and Second Generation Anticoagulant Rodenticides (FGARs and SGARs) are authorised in the UK.
 This should take into account the need to control rat and mouse infestations, and protect buildings and infrastructure while protecting humans and non-target wildlife from exposure to FGARs and SGARs.

-In order to be able to authorise these rodenticides for use outdoors, HSE must be assured that the risks arising from such use will be properly managed.
+In order to be able to authorise these rodenticides for use indoors or outdoors, HSE must be assured that the risks arising from such use will be properly managed.
 The UK Government Oversight Group has set out a number of high-level principles to help industry develop stewardship schemes to assure that rodenticides are being used in a safe and sustainable way.
-Suppliers placing rodenticide products on the UK market for professional outdoor use will now be required to demonstrate that they adhere to the UK Government high level principles
+Suppliers placing rodenticide products on the UK market for professional use will now be required to demonstrate that they adhere to the UK Government high level principles.

 The UK’s Rodenticide Stewardship Regime is built on:

 - using Integrated Pest Management, including use of rodenticides, involving a hierarchy of risk controls for rodents

 - using rodenticides responsibly, when demonstrated they are needed, because of their potential threat to human, animal health and the environment

 - being applicable to all suppliers, handlers and professional users of rodenticides approved under stewardship to address these risks

 - being robust, effective and workable, while remaining as simple as possible

 - covering the whole life-cycle of the rodenticide products: manufacture, supply chain, end-use, disposal and environmental fate